 The last conference took place on 7-8 September 2016 at Bangor University.

 WBP coordinates an annual week of events held in June each year celebrating the variety and diversity of our wildlife and habitats.

 Events are free and are held all over Wales, enthusing, educating and enabling members of the public to become wildlife guardians on their patch.
-In 2017, Wales Nature Week will run from from 3th - 11th June.
+In 2017, Wales Nature Week ran from from 3th - 11th June.

 The Wales Biodiversity Partnership contributes to the delivery of Global, European and national targets for biodiversity and ecosystems.
 The role of the Wales Biodiversity Partnership focuses on:

 1. Prioritising and promoting activity to ensure biodiversity conservation (protection, enhancement and restoration) and associated benefits for ecosystem structure and function are planned and delivered at the appropriate scale.

 2. Developing and communicating the understanding of the dynamic relationship within species, between species and their abiotic environment in order to conserve ecosystem structure and function.